-As a kid I remember feeling a great sense of responsibility at even being allowed to hold a sparkler on Bonfire Night; but that small triumph paled into insignificance when I saw small children merrily marching along with flames.
+As a kid I remember feeling a great sense of responsibility at even being allowed to hold a sparkler on Bonfire Night.
+But that small triumph paled into insignificance when I saw small children merrily marching along with giant flames.

-We actually chose to make a weekend of it and stayed in an Airbnb just outside Lewes and walked into town.
 We set off early, keen not to miss a minute, and arrived to a pretty eerie scene.
-The usually bustling high street felt quite empty and many of the shops had boarded up their windows.
+The usually bustling high street felt quite empty.
+Many of the shops even board up their windows.

 We wandered through the quiet streets, wondering where we should go.
 But before we could make up our minds, a sea of burning crosses appeared from nowhere and a procession of people began to move in our direction.

-The 17 burning crosses, which represent 17 martyrs who were burnt at the stake in Lewes between 1555 and 1557, were followed by torches and then burning barrels, which are used to collect the burnt out torches which are discarded at the side of the road as the night progresses.
+The 17 burning crosses represent 17 martyrs who were burnt at the stake in Lewes between 1555 and 1557.
+They are followed by torches and then burning barrels.
+(The barrels are used to collect the burnt out torches which are discarded at the side of the road as the night progresses.)

-Before each society makes its way to a separate bonfire site across the town, they come together for a final grand procession during which giant effigies are paraded through the town before being burnt.
-(You may have seen a cheeky one of David Cameron trending on Twitter.)
+Before each society makes its way to a separate bonfire site across the town, they come together for a final grand procession.
+During this giant effigies are paraded through the town before being burnt.
+These effigies are quite often political.
+Previous ones have included David Cameron, Donald Trump and Matt Hancock.

-We went to the Cliffe Bonfire, where an unimpressed Sepp Blatter went up in flames.
+We bought tickets in advance to the Cliffe Society’s Bonfire, where an unimpressed Sepp Blatter went up in flames.

-On top of all of that, there were fireworks galore and it was a truly amazing evening.
+On top of all of that, there were fireworks galore.
+It truly is an amazing evening.

-The whole event felt very anti-establishment, there were so many moments when I thought, ‘how do they get away with this?’, which made it even more brilliant.
+The whole event feels very anti-establishment.
+There were so many moments when I thought, ‘how do they get away with this?’, which made it even more brilliant.